Nurse Who Shared Patient Data with New Employer gets 1-Year Suspension

 by | Jun 11, 2018

-The privacy breach was noticed when several patients complained to URMC about being contacted by Greater Rochester Neurology about switching health care providers.
+The HIPAA violation was noticed when several patients complained to URMC about being contacted by Greater Rochester Neurology about switching health care providers.
+When it became apparent what had occurred, URMC contacted Greater Rochester Neurology and the list was given back.

 Raise the level of HIPAA Awareness in your organization with Learner-Friendly, Comprehensive and Affordable HIPAA Training.